 5. Graduation Percentage

 Another important factor to consider is the graduation percentage.
 Many people may not realize that medical schools want every student to pass, no matter how gruesome the television shows and movies make it seem.
-They don’t want to waste their money on students who won’t pass, so they are adamant about making sure that every student learns.
+They don’t want to waste their money on students who won’t pass, so they are adamant about ensuring every student learns.

-The graduation percentage can tell you how successful the school’s staff were in supporting and helping its students get through school.
-If you think that you may have a tough transition to medical school, these statistics are vital.
+The graduation percentage tells you how successful the school’s staff was in supporting and helping its students through school.
+These statistics are vital if you think you may have a tough transition to medical school.

 6. Support Services

 Nowadays, most schools provide a plethora of support services for their students.
-However, you need to investigate what kind of support services the medical schools’re considering an offer to their students.
+However, you need to investigate what kind of support services the medical schools’re considering offering their students.

-Even if you think you won’t need it, you should look at whether your potential school has a food bank for students, a place for students to stay if homeless, and other related services.
-It may be scary to think about, but you never know what’s going to happen, especially when school is your full-time job.
+Even if you think you won’t need it, you should look at whether your potential school has a food bank, a place for students to stay if they are homeless, and other related services.
+It may be scary, but you never know what will happen, especially when school is your full-time job.

-Most schools have their support services listed somewhere on their website, but there are some secrets that only students know about.
-You could try calling the school, speaking to a few current students, or doing a quick Google search to see your options if you do ever need support like this.
+Most schools list their support services on their websites, but some secrets are known only to students.
+If you ever need support like this, you could try calling the school, speaking to a few current students, or doing a quick Google search to see your options.

 7. Personal Growth

-Medical school should be about more than digging into textbooks and studying until the morning.
-You should be enjoying yourself and learning new things that you love.
+Medical school should be more than digging into textbooks and studying until the morning.
+You should enjoy yourself and learn new things that you love.

-Some schools offer plenty of activities for students to do and groups to join to have other things to do.
+Some schools offer plenty of activities for students and groups to join to have other things to do.

 Some medical students even choose to train in other medical areas.
-Schools may help them learn how to become ultrasound or x-ray technicians if that’s what they want to learn about.
+Schools may help them learn to become ultrasound or X-ray technicians if that’s what they want to do.

-These skills are instrumental in medical school and can help with patient care later on.
-You should search or ask around to see if your potential medical school would help you do things like maintain your x-ray license or renew your CPR certification.
+These skills are instrumental in medical school and can help with patient care later.
+You should search or ask around to see if your potential medical school would help you maintain your X-ray license or renew your CPR certification.

 After Choosing Medical Schools

-Now that you’ve gone through the seven things you need to consider when choosing medical schools, it’s time to start sifting through your favorites.
-We’re sure that you’ve already had your eye on some potential schools.
+Now that you’ve reviewed the seven things you need to consider when choosing medical schools, it’s time to start sifting through your favorites.
+We’re sure you’ve already had your eye on some potential schools.

-To see if they’re really right for you, compare these schools to our list.
+Compare these schools to our list to see if they’re really right for you.
 You might find that your dream school isn’t so dreamy.

-For more content like this, feel free to check out the rest of our blog.
+For more content like this, please check out the rest of our blog.